Kirbsster/The_cheerio-node-express/README.md

 The_cheerio-node-express
 ========================

-Simple project using node, express, isocket and cheerio
+Simple project using node, express, socket.io and cheerio